 Teacher assessments are also used to build up a picture of your child’s learning and achievements.
 In addition, your child will receive an overall result saying whether they have achieved the required standard in the tests (your child's actual results won't be communicated to you unless you ask for them).

 Are there any practice papers for 2016 SATs?

 The official 2016 KS1 SATs papers are available for free download from TheSchoolRun:

 You can also look through free past papers from previous years – although the format and content of the new SATs is different, they will still help to familiarise your child with exam procedure.

 TheSchoolRun has commissioned five complete KS1 SATs practice papers for maths and five for English.
-Available exclusively to subscribers, they are written in the style of the 2016 papers and feature similar question types.
+Available exclusively to subscribers, they are written in the style of the new-curriculum papers and feature similar question types.